Vivek2k20/Speech_Analysis/README.md

 # Speech Analysis.
-#### Developed as a part of 24hr hackathon.
-The problem statement is given in the "Problem Statement.pdf"
+#### Developed as a part of 24hr "Ode to Code" hackathon conducted by Riskcovry and BMSCE,CSE Dept.
+#### Won 2nd Place in the Competetion .The problem statement is given in the "Problem Statement.pdf" file.
 #### Contains a web app and an attempted API.
 #### Uses Flask,Google-Speech-Web API.
-#### Takes the following input : question id,options and audio.The answer is returned.The Project can be viewed in action in the "Demo.mp4"
+#### Takes the following input : question id,options and audio.The answer is returned.The Project can be viewed in action in the "Demo.mp4" file.

 ## Team Members :
 #### Niharika C